model-railroad/tcm/tcm/README.md

 To achieve the desired "unattended" behavior, the tablet is typically configured as follows in the Android system settings:

-- Display > Screen Timeout : Never
+- Display > Screen Timeout : 15 seconds
 - Display > Screen Saver : None
 - Security > Screen Lock : None
+- Developer Options > Keep Screen On When Charging

-The tablet is to be treated as "appliances" -- it should only contain this application, and should be considered unsecured.
-This can be achieve two ways:
+The tablet is to be treated as an "appliances" -- it should only contain this application, and should be considered unsecured.
+This can be achieved two ways:

 - Do not have a specific account on it.
 E.g. add an account to install the TCM app via Google Play then __remove__ the account (Android Settings > Accounts).